 Researchers originally developed synthetic cannabinoids to study the effects of marijuana on the brain,13 and the few scientists who were aware that these compounds existed considered them tools, not potential drugs of abuse.
 As a result, the authorities were unprepared for the rapid rise in popularity of synthetic cannabinoids—it would be several years before any federal or state regulations for drugs were in place.

 As word spread about the intoxicating effects of herbal incense and potpourri mixes, their popularity increased rapidly, and websites marketing and selling synthetic cannabinoids proliferated.
-In 2010, the state of Kansas and the US military banned several specific compounds found in Spice and K2.14
+In 2010, the state of Kansas and the U.S. military banned several specific compounds found in Spice and K2.14

-In 2011, the Drug Enforcement Administration (DEA) placed a specific synthetic cannabinoid, called JWH-018, and 4 related drugs under Schedule I control.
+In 2011, the Drug Enforcement Administration (DEA) placed a specific synthetic cannabinoid—called JWH-018—and 4 related drugs under Schedule I control.
 This rule made it illegal to manufacture or possess these compounds or any product that contained them.12

-Although specific chemicals found in the original Spice formulations are now illegal, and new rules are being issued regularly to update the list of prohibited ingredients, the number of synthetic cannabinoids available is exploding.
+Although specific chemicals found in the original Spice formulations are now illegal and new rules are being issued regularly to update the list of prohibited ingredients, the number of synthetic cannabinoids available is exploding.
 Only 2 new synthetic cannabinoids were found in 2009; in contrast, a total of 51 were identified in 2012.11

-Each of these new compounds, if its chemical structure is sufficiently different from previously banned substances, requires a new rule to be issued before it can be declared illegal.
+Each of these new compounds, if its chemical structure is sufficiently different from those of previously banned substances, requires a new rule to be issued before it can be declared illegal.
 Therefore, manufacturers in China and elsewhere are constantly tweaking and changing these drugs in order to stay one step ahead of the law and sell their products without repercussions.

 Recent Research on Synthetic Cannabinoids

-Marijuana is by far the most popular illicit drug in the United States, with 115 million Americans aged 12 or older having used it at least once in their lives.15 It is, therefore, unsurprising that marijuana substitutes enjoy a high level of popularity as well.
+Marijuana is by far the most popular illicit drug in the United States, with 115 million Americans aged 12 and older having used it at least once in their lives.15 It is, therefore, unsurprising that marijuana substitutes enjoy a high level of popularity as well.

 Besides the greater ease of obtaining synthetic cannabinoids due to their ambiguous legal status, these products are also less likely to be discovered by standard drug screening and may be perceived as safer due to their unregulated availability.
 Some recent statistics about synthetic cannabinoids include:

-- The Monitoring the Future survey on adolescent drug use revealed that in 2011, the year that synthetic cannabis was banned by the DEA, 11.4% of US12th graders had used the drug in the previous year.
+- The Monitoring the Future survey on adolescent drug use revealed that, in 2011—the year that synthetic cannabis was banned by the DEA—11.4% of U.S. 12th graders had used the drug in the previous year.
 This made it the 2nd most popular illicit drug among this age group behind marijuana.16

 - The number of emergency room visits that involved synthetic cannabinoids increased from 11,406 in 2010 to 28,531 in 2011.17